prabhatrsharma/TSF-PaymentGatewayIntegration/README.md

 Before you begin, ensure you have met the following requirements:

-- You have a basic understanding of HTML, CSS, and JavaScript.
+- Basic understanding of HTML, CSS, and JavaScript.
-- You have access to a code editor of your choice.
+- Access to a code editor of your choice.
-- You have a compatible web server or hosting environment to deploy the application.
+- Compatible web server or hosting environment to deploy the application.

 ## Getting Started